Bachelor of Landscape Architectural Design

 Program code: BP256

-The undergraduate program is a stand-alone award that provides employment options for those who seek to work in landscape design, or design more generally, in roles that do not require professional registration.
-Students must complete the Master of Landscape Architecture in order to be eligible to become accredited as a Landscape Architect.
+The Bachelor of Landscape Architectural Design is a stand-alone award that provides employment options for those who seek to work in landscape design, or design more generally, in roles that do not require professional registration.
+To be eligible to become accredited as a landscape architect you must complete the Master of Landscape Architecture.

 RMIT is committed to providing transparency to the admissions process.
 In line with this commitment, we provide you with information that will help in making informed choices about your undergraduate study options.